MortenHarding/docker-mvs38j/README.md

 Using Docker compose and the [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) file from this repo, you can:
  * Start all MVS TurnKey installations using one command
- * Access the MVS console
+ * Access the Hercules console
  * Login to MVS using the included [c3270](https://x3270.miraheze.org/wiki/C3270) emulator.

 ## Prerequisites